atSistemas/docker-jasperserver/README.md

 2. Login using credentials: jasperadmin/jasperadmin

 ## Requirements
-* It's needed download the zip with the artifact of jasperserver in local directory.
+* If you want to use your own jasper artifact It's needed download the zip with the artifact of jasperserver in local directory.
 Please, renamed it to `jasperserver.zip`
-* Download URL for version 6.3.0: `https://sourceforge.net/projects/jasperserver/files/JasperServer/JasperReports%20Server%20Community%20Edition%206.3.0/jasperreports-server-cp-6.3.0-bin.zip/download `
+* Example download URL for version 6.3.0: `https://sourceforge.net/projects/jasperserver/files/JasperServer/JasperReports%20Server%20Community%20Edition%206.3.0/jasperreports-server-cp-6.3.0-bin.zip/download `

 ## Image Features
 This image includes: